 The real secret to success with these parties to to keep the atmosphere light and to make sure you have a handful of awesome helpers on board.

-Then draft a Parent Letter (you can definitely model yours after the one I’ve used here: valentines day class party letter BLANK).
+Then draft a Parent Letter (you can definitely model yours after the one I share in my store).
 Head into school and make copies, and put one in each child’s cubby or take-home folder.

 If the teacher suggests that Valentines be addressed to recipients, then be sure to include a copy of the class list.